-All in-scope sites, as defined by this policy, must be disclosed and claimed by suppliers at the time of on-boarding to Open Supply Hub.
+All in-scope sites, as defined by this policy, must be disclosed and claimed by suppliers at the time of onboarding to Open Supply Hub.

-Open Supply Hub aims to provide open and accessible global supply chain mapping and drive accountability within complex networks of sites and suppliers.
+Open Supply Hub aims to create the world's most complete, open and accessible global supply chain map and drive transparency within complex networks of sites and suppliers.
 Asda is committed to providing up to date data on our operations and suppliers and the following steps will ensure this transparency is owned by the correct parties and managed accordingly.

-Disclosing sites
+Disclosing sites and Obtaining OS IDs